Texas Asbestos Verdicts and Settlements: What the Record Shows

-The data below covers publicly reported verdicts and settlements in Texas asbestos cases.
-Specific verdict amounts reflect publicly reported outcomes and may not correspond to verified court records.
-Many additional cases settle confidentially, meaning the true total of compensation paid to Texas families is significantly higher than what public records show.
+The data below covers verdicts and settlements that can be traced to named parties and reported court proceedings.
+Many additional Texas cases settle confidentially, so the true total of compensation paid to Texas families is higher than what public records show.

 |---|---|---|---|---|

-These verdicts reflect the established pattern of manufacturer liability in Texas.
-Juries have found that companies including Johns Manville, Owens Corning, and W.R.
-Grace produced and sold asbestos products while knowing the material caused cancer.
-The failure to warn workers, particularly in the petrochemical industry where asbestos use was pervasive, has been central to every major verdict.
+These cases reflect the pattern of manufacturer and employer liability in Texas.
+Juries have found that companies produced, sold, or used asbestos-containing products while knowing the material caused cancer.
+The failure to warn workers, whether in refineries, chemical plants, or tire and rubber facilities, has been central to every major verdict.

 How Texas Verdicts Compare